zduzgun/GBM-UPR-Rheostat/README.md

 ## Key Findings

-- The UPR operates as a graded, arm-resolved rheostat rather than a binary switch
+- The UPR operates as a graded, arm-resolved rheostat rather than a binary switch.
-- IRE1/XBP1 and ATF6 arms are tightly coordinated while PERK exhibits semi-independent behavior
+- IRE1/XBP1 and ATF6 arms are tightly coordinated while PERK exhibits semi-independent behavior.
-- Rheostatic tuning correlates with hypoxia and metabolic programs
+- Rheostatic tuning correlates with hypoxia and metabolic programs.
-- Cross-dataset validation confirms robustness across technologies (SMART-seq and 10x)
+- Cross-dataset validation confirms robustness across technologies (SMART-seq and 10x).

 ## Data